The #USvsHate Process

 - Students can make #USvsHate messages as individuals or in groups.

 - Students’ messages can be made in any media.
-See prior winners: That means hand-drawn or digital images, to become stickers and posters or be shared digitally; essays; poems; performances or public actions documented in photos or on video; public service announcements, videos, memes, speeches, and spoken word; op-eds; tshirt designs; art installations—the options are endless.
+See prior winners: That means hand-drawn or digital images, to become stickers and posters or be shared digitally; essays; poems; performances or public actions documented in photos or on video; public service announcements, videos, memes, speeches, dance performances, and spoken word; op-eds; tshirt designs; art installations—the options are endless.
 An anti-hate message can be drawn by hand on paper, or created digitally using a phone or computer.
 A speech into a smartphone camera, a great letter to the editor, a photograph, a comic book, an infographic, a public event, or an animation can be an anti-hate message.

 - Invite students to share and improve draft messages with peers.